Alexzihaohu/2021s1final/ccc.md

 - MapReduce is the tool of choice when operations on big datasets are to be done due to its horizontal scalability.

 ### COUCHDB

+**Replica number**:Number of copies of the same shard kept in the cluster

+**Number of shards**:Number of “horizontal” partitions of a database

+**Read quorum**:Minimum number of nodes that have to give the same result to a read operation for it to be declared valid and sent back to the client.

+**Write quorum**: Minimum number of nodes that have to concur on a write operation for it to be accepted.

 #### Why Using CouchDB in This Course?